Sic Parvis Magna Sample Chapter—The Heretic

 A small smile appeared on his lips.

 Grandmother ladled the stew into earthenware bowls, handing them to Francis’s mother, Mary, to set on the table.
-He handed his grandmother the coins he received for the eggs and cheese.
+He handed his grandmother the coins he had received for the eggs and cheese.

 Read the next scene, from the historical fiction novel Sic Parvis Magna, “Family Dinner”